Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 Similarly, there exists an action of quantum affine super algebra $\mscr U_{\hbar}(\hat{\mathfrak g}_Q)$ on the equivariant K-theory

 and an action of super Yangian $\mathsf Y_{\hbar}(\mathfrak g_Q)$ on the equivariant cohomology

-Moreover, all the actions factor through the corresponding Maulik-Okounkov quantum groups constructed via the stable envelopes for $\mcal M^{\zeta}(\mathbf w)$. \end{conj}
+Moreover, all the actions factor through the corresponding Maulik--Okounkov quantum groups constructed via the stable envelopes for $\mcal M^{\zeta}(\mathbf w)$. \end{conj}

-In anisotropic spin chains, as in \rf{HXYZ1/2}, when all coupling constants are distinct, the R-matrix depends non-trivially on them.
-This dependence is manifested as a dependence of the R-matrix on an additional spectral curve valued parameter called the Dynamical parameter.
-Thus the elliptic R-matrix, and the corresponding YBE which involves nontrivial shifts of the spectral parameters, are also called the dynamical R-matrix and the dynamical Yang-Baxter equation (dYBE) \cite{Felder199407,Felder199412}.
-Our conjecture \ref{conj: algebra action} is supported by the evidence of the weight structure occurring in the shifts in the dYBE.
-In fact, we will show (see \eqref{eqn: DYBE for quiver}) that the R-matrices constructed from the elliptic stable envelopes for quiver varieties satisfy the following dynamical Yang-Baxter equation:
+In anisotropic spin chains, as in \rf{HXYZ1/2}, when all coupling constants are distinct, the $R$-matrix depends non-trivially on them.
+This dependence is manifested as a dependence of the $R$-matrix on an additional spectral curve valued parameter called the Dynamical parameter.
+Thus the elliptic $R$-matrix, and the corresponding YBE which involves nontrivial shifts of the spectral parameters, are also called the dynamical $R$-matrix and the dynamical Yang--Baxter equation (dYBE) \cite{Felder199412,Felder199407}.
+Our Conjecture \ref{conj: algebra action} is supported by the evidence of the weight structure occurring in the shifts in the dYBE.
+In fact, we will show (see \eqref{eqn: DYBE for quiver}) that the $R$-matrices constructed from the elliptic stable envelopes for quiver varieties satisfy the following dynamical Yang--Baxter equation